FlowFuse/website/src/handbook/company/strategy.md

 ## Achieving our Mission

-At the core of the product is Node-RED, the Low-Code platform that allows many to build software with little or no training.
-FlowFuse will only be successful if Node-RED becomes the default way to write software for hundreds of thousands of people.
+At the core of FlowFuse is Node-RED, the Low-Code platform that allows many to build software with little or no coding knowledge.
+This enables anyone to be innovative and develop solutions to be successful in their respective roles.
+FlowFuse will only be successful if
+Node-RED becomes the default way to write software for hundreds of thousands of people.
 FlowFuse is, and will remain, the primary contributor to Node-RED.
 Our product is the best way to run Node-RED at any scale.